AsbahToqeer/DatabionicSwarm/docs/source/second.rst

 First Module: Projection of High-dimensional Data
 --------------------------------------------------

 First, we generate a 2d projection with instant visualization of annealing steps (PlotIt=TRUE).
 This shows the non-linear process of concentrating on global structures first and later on local structures.
 Such an approach enables to entangle non-linear high-dimensional structures.
-If the user does not define the DistanceMatrix, it is automatically set to Euclidean because the data itself can be the input for ‘Pswarm’.
+If the user does not define the DistanceMatrix, it is automatically set to Euclidean because the data itself can be the input for ``Pswarm``.

 .. code-block:: R